norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/instruction-set/set-led-backlit-color.md

 ## Remarks

 The Backlit comprises 64 RGBW LEDs.
 Although made to seem all equal, there are always small differences between them.
 There are not two exactly equal.
 Setting a RGBW color to one or all of these, doesn’t ensure a perfect color matching with any color standards as the goal is to provide ambience light at user will.
 Also, there may be significant deviations from what is expected.
-Users should try some variations or combinations before deciding a color.
+Users are encouraged to try some variations or combinations before deciding a color.

+Brightness varies from color to color.
+The white component is usually much more brighter than others components since it is a physically separated LED.